Delaware Court Records

 The Difference Between a Divorce and an Annulment in Delaware

-The family law in Delaware outlines the statutory procedures for the solemnization and termination of marriage contracts.
-The latter involves issuing a decree of divorce or annulment following the adjudication of a petition to the Delaware judiciary.
-Records of these court cases are available to interested persons unless the court or a statute says otherwise.
+Delaware family law outlines the statutory procedures for solemnizing and terminating marriage contracts.
+The latter generally involves issuing a decree of divorce or annulment following the adjudication of a petition to the Delaware judiciary.
+Records of these court cases are typically available to interested persons unless the court or a statute says otherwise.

 What is a Delaware Divorce Decree?

 A divorce decree is an order of dissolution of marriage issued by a court of competent jurisdiction in the state.
-The divorce decree effectively frees the divorcees from the bonds of matrimony and restores the parties to the legal status, rights, capacities, and incapacities of unmarried persons (Delaware Divorce and Annulment Act)..
+It effectively frees the divorcees from the bonds of matrimony and restores the parties to the legal status, rights, capacities, and incapacities of unmarried persons (Delaware Divorce and Annulment Act).

 What is an Annulment in Delaware?

 An annulment is a judicial order that invalidates a marriage contract retroactively.
-Ergo, the marriage was null and void from the date of solemnization regardless of its course (Delaware Divorce and Annulment Act).
+Ergo, the marriage was null and void from the date of solemnization, regardless of its course (Delaware Divorce and Annulment Act).
 Per Del.
 Laws. § 13–1 and Del.
 Laws.
-13 § 1506 the marriages that are null and void include the following:
+13 § 1506, marriages that may be annulled include:

 - Marriage between relatives;